discourse/pups/README.md

         --stdin                      Read input from stdin.
         --quiet                      Don't print any logs.
         --ignore <elements>          Ignore specific configuration elements, multiple elements can be provided (comma-delimited).
+        --tags <elements>            Only run tagged commands.
+        --skip-tags <elements>       Run all but listed tagged commands.
                                      Useful if you want to skip over config in a pups execution. e.g. `--ignore env,params`.
         --gen-docker-run-args        Output arguments from the pups configuration for input into a docker run command.
 All other pups config is ignored.